code-minion-zz/OGL-Shape-Animator/README.md

 ##Development Notes

-I decided to learn OpenGL for this test...
-DirectX and GDI did not seem appropriate.
+I decided to learn OpenGL for this test for it's cross-platform capabilities.
+Knowing that PikPok works in the Mobile and Console Gaming space, DirectX and GDI did not seem appropriate.
 I found a tutorial with some samples to quickly get a running window, as well as see how standard graphics tasks like shader-binding and putting data into buffers works.

 I did try to create my own clean project after that, but being out of practice with C++ and Visual Studio, I ran into a lot of linker errors that I just couldn't figure out.
 I decided to just write my code on top of a working openGL sample project instead, so I could better spend time finishing all the required features.